Non-Hermitian spectral flows and Berry-Chern monopoles

-where the $P^{\pm}_{\theta}\equiv\ket{\psi^{\pm}}\!\!\bra{\Tilde{\psi}^{\pm}}$ are the non-orthogonal spectral projectors of the complex energy bands $\pm$, with $\ket{\psi^{\pm}}$ and $\ket{\Tilde{\psi}^{\pm}}$ the right and left eigenstates of $H_{\theta}$ respectively.
 We then use the invariance by homotopy of $\mathcal{C}^{\pm}_{\theta}$ with respect to $\theta$ to show the equality between this generalized Chern number and the usual one defined in the Hermitian case, i.e. $\mathcal{C}^\pm_\theta = \mathcal{C}^\pm_0$, as long as the line gap is preserved (see SM).
-This equality, together with the invariance of the analytical index \eqref{eq:index}, extends the monopole-spectral flow correspondence to the non-Hermitian systems given by the operator Hamiltonian $\ham$ and its symbol $H_\theta$.
+As the spectral flow index \eqref{eq:index} is also invariant in the non-Hermitian regime (see SM), this extends the monopole-spectral flow correspondence to the non-Hermitian systems given by the operator Hamiltonian $\ham$ and its symbol $H_\theta$.
 This correspondence finally generalizes to the full non-Hermitian system defined by the operator Hamiltonian $\mathcal{H} $ given in \eqref{eq:H_op} and its symbol $H$, since the transformation \eqref{eq:transformA} preserves the Chern number (see SM).

 The existence of a line gap is required for the projectors $P^\pm_\theta$ to be well-defined.
 One can check that such a line gap indeed exists along the imaginary axis for $H_\theta$ (and is tilted by and angle $\varphi$ in the full problem) except for $\theta=\pi/2$, as sketched in figure \ref{fig:regimes}.
 In that case, the generalized Chern number \eqref{eq:ChernnonHerm} is ill-defined, and we thus need to come with another strategy to capture the topology of $H_{\pi/2}$.